 Situational factors have also re-entered the agenda in personality psychology.
 In the aftermath of the person-situation debate proponents of the situation perspective acknowledged the existence of personality factors but argued that their influence depends on each situation (Mischel & Shoda, 1995).

 Shaffer and Postlethwaite published a meta-analysis (2012) showing that personality tests with their scale items or instructions framed specifically to reference work-specific behaviors reached an average validity of .24, whereas the noncontextualized, general personality tests reached only a .11 level.
 Situations were taken even more strongly into account in a meta-analysis on vocational interests.
-The results showed that the match between an individual's main interest and that of the vocation resulted in significant increments in prediction of work performance (Nye et al., 2017).
+The results showed that the match between the individual's main interest and that of the vocation resulted in significant increments in prediction of work performance (Nye et al., 2017).

 APA (2000). https://www.apa.org/topics/personality.